 Innovative approaches are now making it possible to obtain genetic information from NHC specimens for which it has long been impossible to recover DNA.
 The DNA in these specimens, referred to as historical DNA (hDNA), is in low quantity, fragmented, has undergone chemical modifications over time and contains contaminants linked to the history of the collection (Raxworthy & Smith 2021).
 Improvements in extraction methods, sequencing technologies but above all the development of new capture methods has enabled an increasing amount of genetic information to be recovered.
 They allow to overcome the difficulties associated with highly degraded and fragmented hDNA from NHC samples, which prevents conventional amplification using standard molecular primers (Landry et al. 2023).
 Among these methods, Ultra Conserved Elements (Blaimer et al. 2016; Faircloth 2017) or anchored hybrid enrichment of conserved regions (AHE, Lemmon et al. 2012; Mayer et al. 2021), are based on the capture of informative loci previously designed from existing genomic data and generally target fairly conserved regions in order to perform large phylogenies.
 Applying these approaches to NHC specimens allows to integrate samples that are complicated to obtain in the field.
 In order to work on non-model species for which no prior genomic data is available, the HyRAD (Suchan et al. 2016) and HyRAD-X (Schmid et al. 2017) approaches enable probes to be designed directly from a few phylogenetically close fresh samples.
-These approaches, based on bench-top production of probes, also make it possible to dispense with the high cost of probe synthesis.
-Probes are designed using ddRADseq protocol (Peterson et al. 2012) allowing to target thousands of loci randomly distributed along the genome.
+These approaches, based on the bench-top production are considerably less expensive than commercially synthesized probes.
+The probes are designed using a ddRADseq protocol (Peterson et al. 2012) allowing to target thousands of loci randomly distributed along the genome.
 This approach is suitable for integrating NHC samples into population-scale studies (Gauthier et al. 2020) or for phylogenetic studies of taxa that have recently diverged, such as within a genus (Gauthier et al. 2023).
 The HyRAD-X approach designs probes on fresh RNA extractions.
 By targeting only expressed gene loci, the HyRAD-X approach makes it possible to investigate phylogenetic questions at older evolutionary scales than the HyRAD approach (Toussaint et al. 2021).
 Using these probe sets, hDNA is then captured by hybridization and sequenced using NGS technologies.
 This allows only the targeted loci to be recovered while eliminating all unwanted fragments such as contaminants.
 After sequencing, the loci are reconstructed and aligned using appropriate bioinformatic pipelines in order to make phylogenetic inferences (Toussaint et al. 2021).
-Unlike random Whole Genome Sequencing (WGS) of all the extracted DNA, these targeted approaches enable better recovery of loci and integration of a larger number of NHC samples into the phylogenetic inferences made in fine (Toussaint et al. 2021).
+Unlike random Whole Genome Sequencing (WGS) of all the extracted DNA, these targeted approaches enable better recovery of loci and integration of a larger number of NHC samples into the phylogenetic inferences (Toussaint et al. 2021).
 Although the efficiency of HyRAD-X has been tested at higher taxonomic levels, an empirical investigation of its performance at the interface between population and species levels is needed.